department-of-veterans-affairs/notification-api/README.md

 Running `flask db migrate` on the container ci_app_1 errors because the files in the migrations folder are read-only. `ci/docker-compose-local-migrate.yml` is only for generating a new migration (flask db migrate) because it mounts the repo read/write.

+Migration connections enforce session timeouts to prevent long-running or lock-blocking operations: `lock_timeout` is 4000ms and `statement_timeout` is 15000ms.
+Migrations that exceed these limits will fail and should be rewritten using safe migration patterns (batch updates, backfills, etc.).

 Follow this procedure to create a database migration using Flask:

 1. Ensure all containers are stopped and that the notification_api image has been built